Expected Policy Gradients for Reinforcement Learning: Expected policy gradients for Gaussian Policies

 Since $M'$ has an unbounded action space, we can use the RL machinery for unbounded actions to solve it.
 Since any MDP is guaranteed to have an optimal deterministic policy, we call this deterministic solution $\pi_D^\star : S \rightarrow A$.
 Now, $\pi_D^\star$ can be transformed into a policy for $M$ of the form $ \max(\min(\pi_D^\star(s),1),0)$.
 In practice, the MDP $M'$ is never constructed explicitly---the described process in equivalent to using an RL algorithm meant for $A = \mathbb{R}^d$ and then, when the action is generated, simply clipping it (Algorithm \ref{alg-epg-clip}).

 However, while such an algorithm does not introduce new bias in the sense that reward obtained in $M$ and $M'$ will be the same, it can lead to problems with slow convergence in the policy gradient settings.
-To see why, consider Figure \ref{fig-vanishing-gradient}.
+To see why, consider the one-dimensional example in Figure \ref{fig-vanishing-gradient}, where the policy mean is located far away from the clipping boundary.
+This can arise due to a combination of random initialization of the policy network and generalization error across states.

 With hard clipping, the agent cannot distinguish between $b_1$ and $b_2$ since squashing reduces them both to the same value, i.e., $g(b_1) = g(b_2)$.
 Hence, the corresponding $Q$ values are identical and, based on trajectories using $b_1$ and $b_2$, there is no way of knowing how the mean of the policy should be adjusted.
-In order to get a useful gradient, a $b_\star$ has to be chosen which falls into the interval $(-\infty, b_L]$.
-Since the $b$'s are samples from a Gaussian with infinite support, it will eventually happen and a nonzero gradient will be obtained.
+In order to get a useful gradient that moves the distribution into the interval $[0, b_L]$, a sample $b_\star < b_L$ has to be chosen.
+Since the $b$'s are samples from a Gaussian with infinite support, it will eventually happen, yielding a nonzero gradient.
 However, if this interval falls into a distant part of the tail of $\pi_b$, convergence will be slow.

-However, this problem is mitigated with GPG.
-To see why, consider Figure \ref{fig-clipped-gradient-gpg}.
-Once the policy shifts into the flat area, the critic becomes constant.
-A constant critic has a zero Hessian, generating a boost to exploration by increasing the standard deviation of the policy, making it much more likely that a point $b < b_L$ is sampled and a useful gradient is obtained.
+GPG mitigates this problem because it always explores with standard deviation $\sigma_0$ in the flat region.
+This is shown in Figure \ref{fig-clipped-gradient-gpg}.
+For actions $b > b_L$, the critic is constant.
+Since a constant critic has a zero Hessian, the standard deviation of the policy is set to $\sigma_0 e^0 = \sigma_0$, which makes it likely that a point $b < b_L$ is sampled and a useful gradient is obtained for typical values of $\sigma_0$.
+In contrast, consider the case where stochastic policy gradients were used to tune the standard deviation.
+It follows from setting $A(s) = 0$ in \eqref{eq-cov-gpg}) that for SPG, the policy gradient would be zero in expectation.
+Then, if the policy standard deviation is initialized to a small value, it likely to to remain stuck and take prohibitively long to leave the plateau.
 Another way of mitigating the hard clipping problem is to use a differentiable squashing function, which we describe in Section \ref{sec-expfamily}.